AmuletGroup/amulet-project/applications/README.md

-# Develop Amulet Apps

-* When developing applications ("apps"), you will likely want to make function calls into the system to do things like get data from a sensor, write information to a log, or update the display with information from your app --- just to name a few examples.
-You can find the relevant Amulet APIs here: [http://www.cs.dartmouth.edu/~amulet/docs/files.html](http://www.cs.dartmouth.edu/~amulet/docs/files.html).
-In order to access the docs stored on the dartmouth servers you'll need the login information:

-	* **username:** amuletdev
-	* **password:** r4UaStr7OdcK4OcuUY4FN

-	* **NOTE:** *It used to be that applications were required to specify a "requestor ID" as part of any call made to the underlying amulet system.
-The AFT now automatically inserts this to ensure that apps are honest when providing this ID.
-Therefore, you should not add any argument manually to attempt to tell the system which app is calling the function as this will be handled automatically*.

-* Something important to note is that we envision the amulet to be a very *secure* platform for applications to run on.
-One aspect of accomplishing this is making sure that applications only have permission to do the things they need to do: no more, no less.
-Currently, we require each app to include a meta data file similar to the "Manifest" files used by every Android application.
-To see an example of such a file, take a look at the [Battery Meter app "manifest" flie](battery_meter/battery_meter.xml).

-	* The best/easiest way to get started is to copy an `.xml` file from another app folder such as the one linked above.

-* The amulet is unique in that applications run as "state machines."
-This is actually what allows us to make amulet run on such little power --- when an application doesn't need to be doing anything, we can put the processor into a very low power mode.
-Here is a link to the [Official Documents](http://state-machine.com/qm/) for QM with great information on how to design applications as state machines.

 ## API Documentation

 When developing applications ("apps"), you will likely want to make function calls into the system to do things like get data from a sensor, write information to a log, or update the display with information from your app --- just to name a few examples.
 You can find the relevant Amulet APIs here: [http://www.cs.dartmouth.edu/~amulet/docs/files.html](http://www.cs.dartmouth.edu/~amulet/docs/files.html).
 In order to access the docs stored on the dartmouth servers you'll need the login information: